 As a matter of fact, the military of the United States is always searching for innovative strategies to provide security to its global dominance.
 As “consumer unmanned aerial vehicles” continue evolving, they are molding in accordance to our requirements.
 Just like smart phones, the unmanned aerial systems are becoming faster, lighter, foldable and also compact as well.
 As the advancements are occurring at a very fast pace, citizens have gladly welcomed the drone technology to do recordings of their adventures.
 Application of unmanned aerial vehicles as well as the other drones will diversify with the capability of doing more.

 To begin with, drone technology is morphing into refined and exotic functions and shapes.
-On viewing majority of the consumer unmanned aerial vehicles, one will ordinarily think that got to be quad copters.
+On viewing the majority of the consumer unmanned aerial vehicles, one will ordinarily think that got to be quad copters.
 There more flexible and safe design makes one think in this manner.
 Large technological firms such as Intel have a preference for staying in the zones that are safe, radical alterations in the design implies that either lots of investments or lots of risks.
 This is the exact reason for the domination of the quad copters in the drone market.

 Thanks to their innovative mindset, other startups have the will of going beyond that and Parrot unmanned aerial vehicles are a good instance.
 This Parrot is a winged unmanned aerial vehicle with just one propeller on its back in order to rocket it forward.
 This therefore makes it speedier, coming next after Teal.
 As unmanned aerial vehicles are morphing, they are getting new label and becoming more exotic.
 Unmanned Aerial Rescue Vehicle, that is ARV, is essentially unmanned helicopters that have adequate power to lift the weight of a human being in rescue missions.